Researchers’ Support Pack

 What happens?

 After consultation, researchers complete the ‘Discussion Group Preparation Form’ and return it to the PPI Coordinator.
-Researchers then liaise with the PPI Team to arrange a suitable time, date and location.
-For in-person groups, the PPI Team have a meeting room that can be used when available.
-For virtual groups, the PPI Team Zoom can be used.
+Researchers then liaise with the PPI Team to arrange a suitable time and date.
+Discussion groups are conducted through the PPI team Zoom account.
 Once the details have been agreed, the PPI Coordinator will send an invitation out to the panel on behalf of the researcher, with a brief introduction/outline of the proposed research to be discussed.
 Attendees then participate in group discussion of the research idea/proposal/project, usually for around 90 minutes.

 How do I get the most out of this experience?